Afro-Nicaraguans: History

 Miscegenation caused a large release of enslaved people.
 Thus emerged middle classes formed by Zambo, mulatto and quadroon (those with a quarter African blood) and other mixtures.
 By 1820, persons of some African descent made up 84 percent of the population.

 But many of them were kept as slaves, probably hundreds.
 Thus, during the first half of the 17th century, many of the slaves were used in the indigo mills.
 Since the 17th century, several groups of slaves rebelled against their owners and migrated to other places and settled in small clandestine colonies, free from Spanish rule.
-Therefore, these slavesm the "Cimarrons" (cimarrones) were affected by several royal orders issued against them.
+Therefore, these slaves the "Cimarrons" (cimarrones) were affected by several royal orders issued against them.
 One of them agreed to raise an army against those colonies and return enslaved people to their owners.
 This law was fulfilled in Nicaragua.

 However, the Spanish were not the only people to import people to make them slaves to Nicaragua.
 The English, who were colonists on the coast of Nicaragua since 1633, also imported groups of people to enslave since the late 17th century.
 The English began cultivating sugar cane and indigo around Bluefields and on the banks of the Rio Coco, which were labor-intensive crops.
 The slaves were also used for cotton plantations and especially for cutting mahogany.
-As in the case of slaves imported by the Spanish, the African slaves of the English mixed with the Miskito, Sumu and Rama indigenous peoples of the area.
+As in the case of slaves imported by the Spanish, the African slaves of the English mixed with the Miskito, Sumu, and Rama indigenous peoples of the area.

-Most of “caseros” (derived of Spanish "Casa" -house- i.e., man assigned to domestic service in the homes of Creoles and Spaniards) enslaved African and mulatto people also performed agricultural and cattle, but were not the main operating system.
+Most “caseros” (derived from Spanish "Casa" -house- i.e., men assigned to domestic service in the homes of Creoles and Spaniards) enslaved African and mulatto people who also performed agricultural and cattle, but were not the main operating system.
 Finally, following independence, slavery was abolished by the decree of the Constituent Assembly of April 17, 1824.